-Stone work designs executed in plaster of Paris; production of plane, rule. warped, and spherical surfaces; voussoirs of arches, vaults, and domes; decorative carving.
+Stone work executed in plaster of Paris; production of plane, ruled, warped, and spherical surfaces; voussoirs of arches, vaults, and domes; decorative carving.

-A collection of casts donated by the Spanish government, and another of casts of various architectural details from Lehr, of Berlin, belong to the school of Architecture and Designing; models of ceilings, roof trusses, stairs, joints, etc.; Schræder's models of joints in stone cutting, etc. College of Engineering.
+A collection of casts donated by the Spanish government, and another of casts of various architectural details from Lehr, of Berlin, belong to the Schools of Architecture and Designing; models of ceilings, roof trusses, stairs, joints, etc.; Schreder's models of joints in stone cutting, etc.

 The casts, photographs, etc., of the Art Gallery.
-In the library, many of the best English, German, French, and American architectural works and periodicals.
+In the library, many of the best English, German, French, and

+American architectural works and periodicals.

-A large carpenter and cabinet shop, containing full sets of tools, for shop practice; foot lathe with slide rest, chuck, drills, etc.; cross and splitting saws; planer, moulder, tenoning machine, lathe, whittler, fret saw, etc.
+A large carpenter and cabinet shop, containing full sets of tools, for shop practice; foot lathe with slide rest, chuck, drills, etc.; cross and splitting saws; planer, moulding and tenoning machine, lathe, whittler, fret saw, etc.